Profile least squares estimators in the monotone single index model: The limit theory for the SSE

-In this section we study a profile least squares estimator which is $\sqrt{n}$ convergent and asymptotically normal.
-It is asymptotically equivalent to the estimator SSE (Simple Score Estimator) in \cite{FGH:19} and we give it the same name.
-A crucial role is played by the function $\psi_{\bma}$ of Definition \ref{def_psi_alpha}.
-In this section we use the following assumptions, additional to (A1) to (A6).
+In this section we derive the limit distribution of the SSE introduced above.
+In our derivation, the function $\psi_{\bma}$ of Definition \ref{def_psi_alpha} plays a crucial role.
+Below, we will use the following assumptions, additionally to (A1) to (A6).

 \begin{enumerate} \item[(A7)] There exists a $\d>0$ such that for all $\bma\in(\B(\bma_0,\d)\cap\cS_{d-1})\setminus\{\bma_0\}$ the random variable

 is not equal to $0$ almost surely. \item[(A8)] The matrix